jcbendernh/MX-Chip-with-Dynamics-365-Connected-Field-Service/README.md

 16. Once the query has saved, go back to the <b>Overview</b> blade and click <b>Start</b>.
 17. You should now see the data in the Azure SQL database and the <a href="https://www.microsoft.com/en-us/download/details.aspx?id=54298" target="_blank">Power BI Report Template for Connected Field Service</a> that uses that database as a source.

 Now that we have configured data to flow from the device to Dynamics 365.
 Let’s look how we can send a signal back to the device from Dynamics 365.
-With the MX Chip IoT Central Firmware, there are a few out of the box methods that we can call on the device.
-For this example I am highlighting the following….
+With the MX Chip IoT Central Firmware, there are two out-of-the-box methods that we can call on the device…

 <b>Have a Message Display on the device</b>